dellow/Web-Framework/README.md

 <a name="using-gulp"></a>
 ## Using Gulp
-Run the default profile in development mode:
+Run the default profile:

 	gulp
+Run the development profile:

+	gulp --config development
-Run the production profile production mode:
+Run the production profile:

 	gulp --config production
-Watch for changes to the main JS and SASS files:
+Watch for changes to the application `.js`, `.hbs` and `.scss` files:

 	gulp watch
+Watch for changes to the application `.js`, `.hbs` and `.scss` files and sync/reload browsers and devices:

+	gulp sync

 <a name="profiles"></a>
 ## Profiles